-Rhabdomyolysis and McArdle Disease
+Rhabdomyolysis And McArdle Disease

-Rhabdo and CrossFit
+Rhabdo And CrossFit

 In the June 2011 CrossFit Journal, they likened the phrase Uncle Rhabdo to Smokey The Bear because Smokey reminds us about forest fires while Uncle Rhabdo reminds us of rhabdomyolysis.
 I disagree totally with this analogy.
-Referring to a potentially life threatening disorder with a euphemism like Uncle Rhabdo, downplays the significance and, I feel, leads CrossFit trainers to think rhabdo not such a big deal.
+Referring to a potentially life-threatening disorder with a euphemism like Uncle Rhabdo, downplays the significance and, I feel, leads CrossFit trainers to think rhabdo not such a big deal.

 Update.
-I was informed by a cross fit personal trainer that there are are 10 pages devoted to rhabdomyolysis in the cross fit manual (the manual is 117 pages in length).
+I was informed by a cross-fit personal trainer that there are are 10 pages devoted to rhabdomyolysis in the cross fit manual (the manual is 117 pages in length).
 I was informed also that there are 2 questions about rhabdo on the cross fit exam.
 It appears that Cross Fit is taking rhabdo much more seriously and I commend them for this.

-My 1 question test for ALL personal trainers: “Tell me what rhabdomyolysis is.”
+My #1 question test for ALL personal trainers: “Tell me what rhabdomyolysis is.”
 If they can't tell you or only give you a superficial description, walk away.
 That is not the person you should entrust your health to.

 Let me be clear.
 I am not beating up on CrossFit.
 I am aware of rhabdomyolysis occurring in other lesser known fitness boot-camp facilities as well.
-I’m mentioning CrossFit because their trainers have been known to cause rhabdo accidentally in the past and – to their credit – they have also discussed this disorder openly in their Crossfit journal.
+Heck, personal trainers – not doing boot camp workouts – have caused rhabdo too.
+To their credit – Cross Fit has discussed this disorder openly in their Crossfit journal.